 As a child, Larry had mediocre to poor grades in school, and as an adult he went from job to job, complaining of boredom.

-Larry was referred to me by his marital therapist, and rightly so: Larry’s SPECT scan showed decreased prefrontal cortex activity and increased activity in the deep limbic system of his brain.
+Larry was referred to me by his marital therapist, and rightly so: Larry’s brain SPECT scan showed decreased prefrontal cortex activity and increased activity in the deep limbic system of his brain.
 Larry had Limbic ADD, with problems that looked like a combination of ADD and mild, chronic depression.

 Seeing his scan immediately took away the stigma and convinced him of the need for treatment.
 He took my recommendations and started on an intense aerobic exercise program, changed his diet, and began taking three brain-directed dietary supplements to support his overall brain health, his mood and his natural ability to focus.
 Larry noticed improvements within a month’s time and the couple progressed quickly in marital therapy.
 Last time we spoke, they told me that they were happier than when they first were married!